Matamata-Animator/Matamata/readme.md

 ### Flags and Arguments

-Any flags/arguments can be used every time by creating a config file (`config.txt`will be loaded by default if it exists)

 This covers the most important flags and arguments.
 For the complete list, go to [Default Arguments](defaults/default_args.json).